gamemanual0/gm0/source/docs/robot-design/odometry.rst

 and instead measures heading via the difference with the two parallel wheels.
-This is often more accurate in the context of the FTC control system because the BNO055 IMU (used for the gyroscope in the two-wheel design) utilizes i²c which is slower than the rest of the I/O on the Rev Hub and cannot be bulk read.
+This is often more accurate in the context of the FTC control system because the BNO055 IMU (used for the gyroscope in the two-wheel design) utilizes I²C which is slower than the rest of the I/O on the REV Hub and cannot be bulk read.
 These two issues lead to minute drift issues which can compound over time, thus leading to a more inaccurate localization system when using the two-wheel design.